 Versatile heat and electricity generation

-Hydropower is important as balancing power in meeting the difference between consumption and production.
+Hydropower is important as regulating power in meeting the difference between consumption and production.
 Hydropower plants have a long operating life and generate renewable and emission-free electricity reliably.

 Pohjolan Voima has eight hydropower plants: five in the river Iijoki, two in the river Kemijoki and one in the river Kokemäenjoki.